This post was last updated on March 6, 2023.

 This subscription billing method lets your customers choose what they want.
 You provide your customers with features tailored to their specific needs, then base your pricing on that.

-This way, the client only pays for features they need.
+This way, the client only pays for the features they need.
 You on the other hand get to explore different levels of payment with each of your customers.

 This method is unpredictable as well and tracking revenue is hard.